-When you have finished adding your data, Click on the appropriate button out of the ensuing Shortcut Options window.
+When you have finished adding your data, Click on the appropriate button or press ALT-S and then click on the appropriate button out of the ensuing Shortcut Options window.

 Note: The information entered into the String Type, Casing Size and the depth landed information is the data represented in this track / layer.